Gordon Darcy Lilo: Prime Minister of Solomon Islands

 Prime Minister Danny Philip resigned on 11 November 2011, ahead of a vote of no confidence stemming from the allegations of the misuse of Taiwanese funds.

 On 16 November 2011, Lilo was elected Prime Minister of Solomon Islands, winning a majority of the 29 of the 49 eligible members of Parliament and defeating three other rivals for the office.
 Former Prime Minister Manasseh Sogavare of East Choiseul received nine votes, MP for North Vella La Vella Milner Tozaka received nine votes, and MP for Gao/Bugotu Samuel Manetoali earned just two votes in parliament.
 Lilo was declared the winner by Governor General Sir Frank Kabui.
 Lilo took the oath of office before Kabui at approximately 5 p.m.

-On 18 November two days after his election, Lilo held his first official engagement with US ambassador to the Solomon Islands, Teddy Taylor regarding the Solomon Islands eligibility for US Millennium Challenge Account funding.
+On 18 November, two days after his election, Lilo held his first official engagement with US ambassador to the Solomon Islands, Teddy Taylor regarding the Solomon Islands eligibility for US Millennium Challenge Account funding.

 Lilo is a member of the National Coalition for Reform and Advancement (NCRA), the same party as his predecessor, Danny Philip.
 Lilo took over the leadership of the NCRA from Philips, which retains the Office of Prime Minister.
 Prime Minister Lilo completed his cabinet appointments by 23 November 2011, restoring almost all of ministers from the previous NCRA government to their posts.
 The only major change was Lilo's appointment of Rick Hou as the country's new finance minister.
 Lilo reappointed Manasseh Maelanga as deputy prime minister.
 Maelanga was also appointed Home Affairs Minister.

 Lilo is a key supporter of the Regional Assistance Mission to Solomon Islands.
 Prime Minister Lilo pledged to refocus on Solomon Islands' faltering coconut industry at the opening 48th Asian Pacific Coconut Committee (APCC) Ministerial meeting, which was held at the Mendana Hotel in Honiara on 28 November 2011.

 Lilo's government (backed by the governments of Nauru, Tuvalu, Vanuatu and Timor-Leste) introduced the motion which led to the United Nations General Assembly re-inscribing French Polynesia on the United Nations list of non-self-governing territories in May 2013.
 Lilo stated that he wished to see French Polynesia obtain self-determination regarding its future status.
 The day before the vote in the General Assembly, the Assembly of French Polynesia formally protested against the prospect of the country being re-added to the list.
 France denounced Solomon Islands-introduced motion as "blatant interference [and] a complete absence of respect for the democratic choice of [French] Polynesians", who had just elected a government hostile to the prospect of independence.

+After Premiership

+Lilo lost his seat in the Parliament of the Solomon Islands in the 2014 Solomon Islands general election to his nephew.
+He stayed active in politics, leading his party and winning back his seat in the 2024 Solomon Islands general election.